 2531 Ridge Road in the late 1940s (Orsmby Donogh files, BAHA archives)

 The Lewis family stayed at 2531 Ridge Road only briefly.
 By 1901 they had moved to 3108 Harper Street, and two years later they decamped for Oakland, where they lived at 3103 Stuart Street (in 1927, Highland Hospital would be built across the street from their house).
 Annie Benson, now listed in the directories as a cook, continued living at the Ridge Road house until 1904, when she moved to 1536 Shattuck Avenue.
 Her new house stood on the site now occupied by the parking lot between the French Hotel and Bank of America.

 While the Swiss vice-consul was living next door, 2531 Ridge Road became the home of William OBrien, a blacksmith.
 In 1919, the house was taken over by Edna G. White (18841957), a former school teacher from Illinois, who established in it a boarding house for female students.
 She called it North Gables.

-North Gables was run along the lines of a co-operative.
+In North Gables: A Boardinghouse with a Heart, two alumnae of the house relate that North Gables was run along the lines of a co-operative.
 Residents paid $25 a month ($30 in the 40s) for room and board, supplementing their rent payments with five weekly hours of work that included cleaning, cooking, serving, dish washing, gardening, and repair.
 About a quarter of the thirty lodgers worked an additional two hours a day and lived rent-free.